langjam/jam0001/nebelhut/README.md

 This macro binds the given block to a variable and associates the arity derived from the parameter list.
 Note the brackets around `,2`.
 Since only the contents of the block is passed to the macro we need to surround it with brackets.

-This macro isn’t yet complete (and the execution would fail) since we don’t the numeric block arguments to the given parameter name `x`.
+This macro isn’t yet complete (and the execution would fail) since we don’t bind the numeric block arguments to the given parameter name `x`.
 For this we need loops.

 `,for` expects an argument and a block.
 It inserts the evaluated body for every token in the given argument.
 In the body of the loop two new arguments are made available (that are just appended to the current list of arguments): the token of the current iteration and an integer token representing the loop index.